Bipolar disorder: Am I at risk?

 If testing will help put your worries at ease, then do so.
 Your psychologist or psychiatrist may be able to conduct the assessment, or s/he can refer you to a qualified specialist.
 Testing involves searching for symptoms that correlate with the manic and depressive episodes that make up bipolar disorder.

 If your assessment reveals a diagnosis of bipolar disorder you can then address the disorder, and you can work on getting on with your life.
 While this may be difficult at first, with the right treatment, and the right person to work with, who may indeed be the therapist with whom you are currently working, you can begin living your life as you want to, maybe for the first time ever.
 After talking with you, a psychiatrist can prescribe the medication, if it's needed, that is best suited for you to manage your illness.
-It may take some time and trial with different pills, since each person reacts differently to medications, but in time, the right medication, if needed, can be found.
+It may take some time and trial with different prescriptions, since each person reacts differently to medications, but in time, the right medication, if needed, can be found.
 In the meantime, you can develop specific coping mechanisms to help alleviate the symptoms of bipolar disorder or any of your own discomfort.

 The following websites may have additional info and/or list support groups in your area: